OwenFeik/MechaHertz2019/README.md

 Open arduino/arduino.ino and change the pin numbers in the driver declarations at the top of the file.

-* Toggle
-	Accepts two pins, the two pins which the toggle-switch is connected to.
+* Toggle accepts two pins, the two pins which the toggle-switch is connected to.
 Remember to ground the switch in addition.
-* Drive
-	Accepts 8 pins, two for each motor.
+* Drive accepts 8 pins, two for each motor.
 The order is Front Right, Front Left, Back Right, Back Left.
 You'll have to play around to figure out which way around they go (i.e. 1, 2 vs 2, 1)

 If you want to use the sensor slave set up, which is a good idea in theory, but hasn't been tested in practice, also edit the following values, and uncomment the functions ```read_serial()``` and ```handle_slave()``` alongside the call to ```handle_slave()``` at the bottom of arduino.ino.
 Note that both the slave and master will need to be run on an Arduino Mega: the Arduino Uno has insufficient RAM.